faynettius/stream_video_splitter/README.md

 **5.** If you do this all correctly, it should populate the `clips` folder with your vods, split to the times you input for the splits file.

-# Info for code-savvy folks
+# Instructions for code-savvy folks

 ```
 git clone https://github.com/faynettius/stream_video_splitter.git